Buttermiilk/nitro-code-generator/README.md

   python3 -m pip install -r requirements.txt
   ```

-Fill in a Discord channel Webhook URL.
+Fill in a Discord channel Webhook URL in `main.py` at line 10.
 If you don't know what this is, leave the file as it is.
-Else, edit line 10:
   ```py
   "WebHook_URL": "Your URL Here"
   ```